intel/ros_intel_movidius_ncs/README.md

 ## 1 Introduction
 The Movidius™ Neural Compute Stick ([NCS](https://developer.movidius.com/)) is a tiny fanless deep learning device that you can use to learn AI programming at the edge.
 NCS is powered by the same low power high performance Movidius™ Vision Processing Unit ([VPU](https://www.movidius.com/solutions/vision-processing-unit)) that can be found in millions of smart security cameras, gesture controlled drones, industrial machine vision equipment, and more.
-This project is a ROS wrapper for NC API of [NCS SDK](https://ncsforum.movidius.com/discussion/98/latest-version-movidius-neural-compute-sdk), providing the following features in the latest release(v0.3.0):
+This project is a ROS wrapper for NC API of [NC SDK](https://movidius.github.io/ncsdk/), providing the following features in the latest release(v0.3.0):
 * A ROS service for classifying objects in a static image file
 * A ROS publisher for classifying objects in a video stream from a USB camera
 * Demo applications to show the capbilities of ROS service and publisher